Jacques Cousteau Island

-Recent official name change
+Name change

 On November 17, 2009, the Mexican government changed the island name from its historical name, "Isla Cerralvo", to "Isla Jacques Cousteau", in honor of French oceanographer Jacques-Yves Cousteau (1910–1997), who had led many expeditions in this area.

 View from a beach on the west coast of Cerralvo.

 This name change has generated annoyance and a growing resistance amongst citizens of nearby towns of El Sargento and La Ventana, in Baja California Sur state, who were not consulted; they insist on keeping the name "Isla Cerralvo".
 This resistance is also supported by many people in other Mexican regions.

 Pachycormus discolor growing on a shady granitic face on Cerralvo Island.

 Mexican senators Luis Alberto Coppola Joffroy, Sebastian Calderón Centeno and Humberto Andrade Quezada, from Partido Acción Nacional (PAN) initiated a resolution to request different Mexican authorities to inform the decree where change of name was adopted.

 Also senator Francisco Javier Obregón Espinoza has introduced a resolution in the Mexican Congress requesting the name change be reversed.
 Leading Mexican intellectuals such as Miguel León-Portilla (a former UNESCO director) have also voiced opposition to the name change.